The Baptism of the Lord (Year A)

 The new and enduring temple is the Christian community, which is the Body of the Risen Christ, his visible presence on earth.

 But the Lord goes on to say that David had been taken “from the pasture” (where he was a shepherd boy) and made prince over his people Israel.
 God has been with David and his people, has protected them from their enemies, and will make David’s name great.
-It is a new development in the people’s relation with Yahweh.
+It is a new development in the people’s relationship with Yahweh.
 From Moses’ time, Israel was a people of twelve tribes.
 Now it will be a nation organised in their own land, with a central and stable authority—David and his successor kings.

 In due course, the Lord will give his people a house where he will dwell.
-It will not be built by David but by his offspring, specifically, his son Solomon.
+It will not be built by David, but by his offspring, specifically, his son Solomon.
 Eventually a magnificent temple will be built, one of the wonders of the ancient world.
 It would be rebuilt even more magnificently by Herod the Great and, in fact, the construction was not yet finished in the lifetime of Jesus.

 Today’s passage ends with the words: